adarshkumarsingh83/arduino/APPLICATION/esp8266-web-server-client/README.md

 	http://192.168.0.141/led-off

 # CLIENT NODE
 	take the server ip address and change the ip address in the client stetch in serverLedOn and serverLedOff variable

+    Start the client node and led will start blinking on server end
 ```